brillout/wildcard-api/readme.md

 ## What is Telefunc

-Telefunc is a JavaScript library to create an API-less Node.js backend by using so-called *tele*functions.
+Telefunc is a JavaScript/TypeScript library to create an API-less app by using so-called *tele*functions.

 ```js
 // Node.js server